 Procedures for Excused Absences and Make-up Work

 Students must notify their instructors of scheduled absences (for approved reasons as noted above) at the beginning of each academic term.
 Pointing out specific conflicts with scheduled examinations or other scheduled assignments/activities should be part of this notification.
-In the event of an emergency unscheduled absence (as described above), students must contact their instructors as soon as possible and provide documentation if required.
+In the event of an emergency unscheduled absence (as described above), students must contact their instructors as soon as possible and provide documentation.

 If an excused absence coincides with an examination, the student: